-The latest flying machine from DJI is their most affordable and one of the most versatile quadcopters in their line.
 The DJI Spark is an attempt to appeal to the masses, a drone that is more of a camera that just happens to fly than anything.
+Its compact size and ease of use made it popular for many first time pilots, as well as those looking for a drone with a trick up its sleeve.

 Why would you consider buying the DJI Spark?
 Let’s see:

 In all honesty, there are less expensive drones on the market.
 However, when it comes to the world-class services, software and more of the top drone manufacturer out there today, Spark is half the price of their next viable drone.
-Your looking at a $500 starting point and a Fly More combo at $700.
+Your looking at a $499 starting point and a Fly More combo at $699.
+Update: We’re seeing the Spark for as low as $300 and $450 these days, be sure to watch for deals.

 Perhaps the most impressive feature of the DJI Spark is the versatility in control options.
 From the top down you can fly by remote control, fly by mobile device or even fly by hand gestures alone.
 We’ll talk about playing Jedi later.
 The option to fly by mobile or remote make Spark a potential travel companion for nearly anyone, no matter where they are headed.